milankarman/FastStronghold/README.md

 > *I encountered a different issue!*
 >
 > Please see this repositories issues page and if your issue isn't in there already, make a new one.
+If possible, please include the log.txt file that is located within your FastStronghold folder.
 Thank you.

 ## Download